Xurxo Borrazás

-Xurxo Borrazás Fariña, born in Carballo, Spain, on 6 August 1963, is a Spanish writer in Galician language and translator from English to Galician.
+Xurxo Borrazás Fariña (born 6 August 1963) is a Spanish writer in Galician and translator from English to Galician.

 Biography

-He earned a degree in English philology from the Universidade de Santiago de Compostela.
+He was born in Carballo, Spain, and earned a degree in English philology from the Universidade de Santiago de Compostela.
 At this time, he began to write poetry, and then continued writing narrative fiction.
-He has translated Tropic of Cancer by Henry Miller (for Galaxia) and The Sound and the Fury by William Faulker into Galician.
+He has translated Tropic of Cancer by Henry Miller (for Galaxia) and The Sound and the Fury by William Faulkner into Galician.
 His fiction has been defined as experimental and transgressive.
 Some of his novels have been translated into Spanish, English, Russian and Portuguese.
 Several stories have appeared in English in the anthology From the Beginning of the Sea published in Oxford by Foreign Demand.
 He has lectured at Spanish and British universities and writes articles on the fields of culture and politics for Galician press.